 - Purchase the complete Expat Arrivals Kenya Guide (PDF)

 Shipping to Kenya by air, sea or land can be a long and expensive process.
-It may be cheaper and more efficient to check smaller items as excess luggage as certain concessions may be granted, though prices differ from airline to airline.
-Expats must decide whether they’d like to ship their household items to Kenya and what form this shipment should take.
+It may be cheaper and more efficient to check smaller items as excess luggage, as certain concessions may be granted, though prices differ from airline to airline.

 Customs and import duties in Kenya

 All items imported into Kenya, whether by airline freight or shipping, must be cleared through KRA (Kenya Revenue Authority) customs officials on arrival and the appropriate import taxes must be paid.
 Customs duties are assessed based on the value of the item, determined by customs officials.
 Generally, the more expensive the item, the higher the duty.